Can I speak to my Virtual Assistant before hiring them?

 When’s The Right Time To Start Speaking To Your Prospective Virtual Assistant(s)?

-There are primarily three prerequisite steps that come before it makes sense to invest your time into speaking with any VA(s).
+There are primarily four prerequisite steps that come before it makes sense to invest your time into speaking with any VA(s).

 By taking this approach, we remove significant wasted time & energy you will save by not jumping on the call with the wrong Virtual Assistant, and by not worrying about the lengthy filtering process we go through to find the right person for the job.